thingsdb/ThingsDocs/v0/content/node-api/counters.md

 Counter | Description
 ------- | -----------
-average_event_duration | The average event duration in seconds. average_query_duration | The average query duration in seconds. events_committed | Events committed since last counters reset. events_failed | Failed events.
-This is a critical counter which should be 0. events_killed | Killed events took too long for receiving the `READY` status.
-These events may be processed later. events_quorum_lost | Number of times a [quorum](../../overview/dictionary). was not received. events_skipped | Events which cannot be committed since an event with a higher `id` is already processed.
-These events are moved to a skipped queue. events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of things which are garbage collected. longest_event_duration | Longest event duration, in seconds. longest_query_duration | Longest query duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished.
+average_event_duration | The average [event](../../overview/events) duration in seconds.
+Event duration is measured from the time an event is created *(before the final ID is assigned)*, until the actual event is committed to ThingsDB. average_query_duration | The average query duration in seconds.
+Query duration is measured from the time a query *(or procedure run)* request is unpacked, until the response is created to send back to the client. events_committed | [Events](../../overview/events) committed since last the counters reset. events_failed | Failed events.
+This is a *critical* counter which should be `0`. events_killed | Killed events took too long for receiving the `READY` status.
+These events may be processed later. events_quorum_lost | Number of times this node did not get an event ID accepted by the [quorum](../../overview/dictionary) of nodes.
+An event ID will not be accepted if another node is attempting to assign the same event ID.
+This is not an issue since the node will just try another event ID.
+It only indicates the number of collisions occurred while trying to assign an event ID. events_skipped | Events which cannot be committed since an event with a higher `id` is already processed. events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of [things](../../data-types/thing) which are garbage collected. longest_event_duration | Longest event duration, in seconds. longest_query_duration | Longest query duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished.